Judopay/DotNetSDK/Readme.md

 ####2.
 Setup

-You configure you JudoPay API client when invoking the JudoPaymentsFactory.Create method.
+You configure you Judopay API client when invoking the JudoPaymentsFactory.Create method.
 This has three parameters; environment (Sandbox for development and testing, and Live for production), and api token and secret.
 You set you API token and secret up through our [management dashboard](https://portal.judopay.com) after creating an account.
 You can create a testing account by clicking "Getting Started" in our [documentation](https://www.judopay.com/docs)